 10. Students who do not meet the JC admission criteria may take part in the JAE to apply for courses which they are eligible for.
 More details on DSA-JC can be found at https://www.moe.gov.sg/admissions/direct-admissions/dsa-jc.

 Early Admissions Exercise – Polytechnics

 12. Students who do not meet the above criteria may take part in the JAE.
-More details on the EAE can be found at https://eae.polytechnic.edu.sg.
+More details on Polytechnic EAE can be found at https://eae.polytechnic.edu.sg.

-14. From 2019, students are eligible to apply for the PFP if they have obtained a raw ELMAB3 aggregate not exceeding 12 points, (up from 11 points previously4), and met subject-specific requirements for their chosen course.
+16. Students are eligible to apply for the PFP if they have obtained a raw ELMAB34 aggregate of 12 points or better, and meet the subject-specific requirements for their chosen course.

 Private candidates can visit www.singpass.gov.sg to find out if they are eligible for SingPass, and to activate their SingPass Two-Factor Authentication if they have not done so.

 Form A will list the applicant’s GCE O-Level examination results, the courses which he/she is eligible to apply for under the JAE, and his/her JAE PIN (i.e. a personal password for the applicant to access JAE-IS).

 The ELR2B2 aggregate comprises English Language, 2 relevant subjects for the polytechnic course applied for and 2 other best subjects which could be elective subjects.

 The raw ELMAB3 aggregate comprises English Language, Mathematics, and the student’s three other best subjects, and excludes CCA bonus points.
 CCA bonus points will be taken into account during posting.